drdrej/webapi-skeleton/README.md

 - Restify
 - NodeJS

-... or one of other small tool's i've used in this project (check the dependencies).
+... or one of other small tool's/utils/libs/frameworks I've used in this project (check the dependencies).

 ## Adoption